HAI Lab People

 As we begin to interact with computers in more numerous and complex ways, as well as use automation in contexts that we never have before, how can we best manage the strengths of artificial and human intelligence to enhance people?
 Understanding technology through the lens of design for usability and productivity can help generate best practices for the effective use of automation.

-As an MD-PhD student at University of California, Irvine, I am interested in studying technology use in the healthcare setting and creating tools that will better enable healthcare providers to focus on the most important part of medicine: caring for the patient.
+As an MD-PhD student at University of California, Irvine, Brian is interested in studying technology use in the healthcare setting and creating tools that will better enable healthcare providers to focus on the most important part of medicine: caring for the patient.

 Interests: Human-Computer interaction, Computer-supported cooperative work, Health Informatics, Clinical Documentation Support